glennmatthews/cot/README.md

                             MACs are specified, the first (N-1) NICs will receive the first (N-1) MACs, and all remaining NICs will receive the Nth MAC
+      --nic-names NAME1 [NAME2 ...]
+                            Specify a list of one or more NIC names or patterns to apply to NIC devices.
+If N names/patterns are specified, the first (N-1) NICs will receive the first (N-1) names and remaining NICs will be named based on the name or pattern of the Nth item.
+See examples.

     serial port options:
       -s SERIAL_PORTS, --serial-ports SERIAL_PORTS